Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 You'll also need to submit a new, recent passport photo sized 35x45 mm.

-You must obtain a criminal record certificate within 12 months of your Icelandic residence permit application.
+Too apply, you need to get a criminal record certificate within 12 months of your Icelandic residence permit application.
 This certificate needs to:

 Please note: When it comes to specific requirements, especially regarding legal regulations and requirements, always refer to an official Icelandic Government website for accurate and up-to-date information.